 My daughter just got her first paycheck and was shocked at how much was taken out.
 What should I tell her about taxes and other deductions?

-Start your talk by discussing the difference between gross pay (before taxes are taken out) and net pay (take-home pay).
+Answer: To talk with your teenager about her paycheck, start with the difference between gross pay and net pay.
 Then go over the various taxes and other deductions from her check.

 When she started her job, she filled out a W-4 form.
 This is what established the amount withheld from her paycheck.
 You can use the IRS’s tax withholding calculator to see if too much or too little is being withheld.
 And she can update her W-4 at any time.